ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 * Pick the worst result out of all of the individual tests and promote that.
 It's called a "Summary Flag" in the [QARTOD Data Flags](https://github.com/axiom-data-science/ioos_qc/blob/master/ioos_qc/qartod.py#L46-L77) manual (pg 3).
 * Here's how it's done in the [ioos_qc library](https://github.com/axiom-data-science/ioos_qc/blob/master/ioos_qc/qartod.py#L46-L77) with the [corresponding test](https://github.com/axiom-data-science/ioos_qc/blob/master/tests/test_qartod.py#L766-L783).
 * Here is an example dataset that follows these requirements: [https://erddap.sensors.axds.co/erddap/tabledap/humboldt-1.html](https://erddap.sensors.axds.co/erddap/tabledap/humboldt-1.html)
+<br> <br>

 Notes:

 * Although having **`gts_ingest`** on both the dataset itself and each of its variables is redundant, it allows for more efficient querying across a large ERDDAP server
 * Some of the data that NDBC pulls never makes it to the GTS, but it still used in other NDBC products
 * If you set **`gts_ingest`** on a variable the NDBC doesn't care about, NDBC will just ignore it.
-* RAs may publish information about individual QC tests, but NDBC doesn't care about this.
-They only want to know about the rollup/aggregate flag.
+* RAs may publish ancillary variables with results of individual QC tests, however NDBC will only examine contents of the 'qartod_aggregate' variable for filtering purposes for GTS harvest.

 <br><br>